oizin/oizin.github.io/contact.md

 # Contact or questions

-Feel free to get in touch at oisin DOT fitzgerald AT unsw DOT edu DOT au.
+Feel free to get in touch at fitzgeraldoisin AT gmail DOT com.